byrne6c/School_District_Analysis/README.md

 ## Summary:
 Removing the 9th grade scores from Thomas High School has not only negatively impacted their performance reputation, but also cost them any incentives to increase Budgeting for a high success rate.
-It should also be noted that although the avergae Math & Reading scores appear to be balanced & within good standing compared to other Schools; there was a dramatic decrease in passing percentages, which implies the compromised values of the 9th grade scores served as a significant boost the passing curve even though it accounted for only 1/4 of the school's capacity.
+It should also be noted that although the avergae Math & Reading scores appear to be balanced & within good standing compared to other Schools; there was a dramatic decrease in passing percentages, which implies the compromised values of the 9th grade scores served as a buffer for the passing curve even though it accounted for only 1/4 of the school's capacity.